mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 ### Single grouping column

-When using `rowGroupingColumnMode = "single"`, the default behavior is to apply the `sortComparator` and `filterOperators` of the top-level grouping criteria.
+When using `rowGroupingColumnMode = "single"`, the default behavior is to:

+- sort each grouping criteria using the `sortComparator` of the column
+- apply the `filterOperators` of the top-level grouping criteria

 If you are rendering leaves with the `leafField` property of `groupingColDef`, the sorting and filtering will be applied on the leaves based on the `sortComparator` and `filterOperators` of their original column.

-In both cases, you can force the sorting and filtering to be applied on another grouping criteria with the `mainGroupingCriteria` property of `groupingColDef`
+You can force the filtering to be applied on another grouping criteria with the `mainGroupingCriteria` property of `groupingColDef`

 :::warning
 This feature is not yet compatible with `sortingMode = "server"` and `filteringMode = "server"`.
 :::

-{{"demo": "RowGroupingSortingSingleGroupingColDef.js", "bg": "inline", "defaultCodeOpen": false}}
+{{"demo": "RowGroupingFilteringSingleGroupingColDef.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Multiple grouping columns